devisephp/cms/docs/creating-sites-with-devise/slices/model-data.md

 ![Card Layout Example](https://github.com/devisephp/cms/raw/v2-dev/docs/imgs/card-example.jpg "Card Layout Example")

 Now, maybe this slice get's added to a slice that uses flexbox to show all the users in the database.
-(Think company about page) So, in the template editor the content manager chooses add slice, then selects the model type, selects the "User" model, and then hits "Done" when all the users come back in the table.

-Now, in your slice's template section we haven't defined any variables.
-What Devise does is loop over the results of the model for you and set the value of each to the ```devise``` JavaScript variable.
-So your card might look like this:
+Let's imagine that your slice looks like the following:

 ```
 @section('template')